Graduate Student Symposium

 Presentations should be approximately 15 to 20 minutes in length and will receive faculty responses.
 In addition, every year respondents select the best graduate paper to receive the Leo F. Sandon Award, an endowed award named for the Religion Department's former chair.

-Proposals including an abstract of approximately 300 words, a list of key terms, and a one-page CV should be submitted by December 8, 2013 for review.
-Final papers must be submitted by January 15, 2014.
-Please send proposals to Sher Afgan at firstname.lastname@example.org.
+Proposals including an abstract of approximately 300 words, a list of key terms, and a one-page CV should be submitted by December 31, 2013 for review.
+Decisions will be made as soon as possible.
+If accepted, final papers must be submitted by January 15, 2014.
+Please send proposals to Sher Afgan at email@example.com.

 Thank you for your interest.
 We look forward to hearing from you or your students and seeing you at the 2014 Graduate Student Symposium at Florida State University.